 With Broadcast RID, an Observer is limited to their radio "visible" airspace for UAS awareness and information.
-With Internet queries using harvested RID, the Observer may gain more information about those visible UAS.
+With Internet queries using harvested RID (see Section 6), the Observer may gain more information about those visible UAS.

 1.2.2.
 Network RID